 Information Services, housed in Barret Library, is committed to providing acquisition, organization, and circulation of the collection; a wide range of technology resources to support the diverse work of faculty, staff, and students; as well as instruction to classes and individuals in effective information literacy.

 Services offered in Barret Library include 24-hour study space and group study rooms, and assistance with technology and academic research.
-Also included in the Barret Library are areas for peer-tutoring, writing assistance, computer laboratories, the Digital Media Lab, the Computer Depot, the Media Center, and the distraction reduced testing room.
+Also included in the Barret Library are areas for peer-tutoring, writing assistance, computer laboratories, the Digital Media Lab, the Computer Depot, and the distraction reduced testing room.
 Information Services staff support over 100 technology-equipped classrooms and event spaces across campus.

 The Library collection includes materials that constitute valuable resources for undergraduate instruction in a liberal arts institution.
 This collection has been carefully built over a period of years by the teaching faculty with input from students and the Information Services staff.
 The research catalog is part of WorldCat, which connects and shares thousands of library catalogs across the country.
 The interface allows you to see holdings within other libraries as well.
 The collection includes access to a large amount of online content including electronic journals, e-books, databases, and film streaming services that support the college’s curriculum.